httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 In HTTP, backwards-incompatible changes are possible using a number of mechanisms:

-* Using a distinct link relation type {{!RFC8288}} to identify a URL for a resource that implements the new functionality
+* Using a distinct link relation type {{!RFC8288}} to identify a URL for a resource that implements the new functionality.
-* Using a distinct media type {{!RFC6838}} to identify formats that enable the new functionality
+* Using a distinct media type {{!RFC6838}} to identify formats that enable the new functionality.
-* Using a distinct HTTP header field to implement new functionality outside the message body
+* Using a distinct HTTP header field to implement new functionality outside the message body.

 # IANA Considerations